modelscope/evalscope/docs/en/user_guides/backend/rageval_backend/ragas.md

   - `testset_generation`: `dict`: Configuration for test set generation.
     - `docs`: `list`: List of documents required for test set generation, e.g., ["README.md"].
     - `test_size`: `int`: Size of the generated test set, e.g., 5.
-    - `output_file`: `str`: Path of the generated output file, e.g., "outputs/testset.json".
+    - `output_file`: `str`: Path of the generated dataset output file, e.g., "outputs/testset.json".
+    - `knowledge_graph`: `str`: The file path of the knowledge graph, e.g., "outputs/knowledge_graph.json".
+The knowledge graph generated during the document processing will be saved in this path.
+If a knowledge graph already exists at this path, it will be loaded directly, skipping the generation step of the knowledge graph.
     - `distribution`: `dict`: Configuration of the content distribution in the test set.
       - `simple`: `float`: Proportion of simple content, e.g., 0.5.
       - `multi_context`: `float`: Proportion of multi-context content, e.g., 0.4.